Spokane Falls and Riverfront Park, the heart of downtown Spokane, Washington

 Best for Family in Spokane

-Spokane is one of the great American family cities — Riverfront Park, Looff Carrousel, the SkyRide over the Falls, and ski mountains an hour from your hotel door.
+Spokane is one of the great American family cities, Riverfront Park, Looff Carrousel, the SkyRide over the Falls, and ski mountains an hour from your hotel door.
 The right family hotel here puts you within walking distance of the Park and into a pool the children will not want to leave.
 Centennial Hotel is the closest pool to the Falls.
-Hotel RL Spokane at the Park sits directly on Riverfront.
+Ruby River Hotel sits on its own riverfront grounds with a seasonal pool.
 The Davenport Grand for families who want suite space and concierge polish in equal measure.

 Best Pool